msillano/ms_symtools/MDexchange/README.md

 -------------------------------
 [**SyMenu MD Exchange**](https://github.com/msillano/ms_symtools/tree/main/MDexchange  "Download from GitHub") is a tool that export and import the SyMenu structure to/from *markdown* files.
 This allows for easily management of large menus.
 By editing an *MD* file you can update and reorganize the menu tree, change names and edit tooltips for all items.

+The origin of this solution bemes from away.
+I like *SyMenu* for the *tooltips*: between the *'Start Menu'* replacements this is an unique feature.
+Why I like tooltips?
+Because I use many programs, but not in regular basis, so the tooltips are an useful help to remeber info about programs and features, documentations and workflows.

+How to edit SyMenu Configuration?
+SyMenu offers a tree for managing the menu structure and 'ad hoc' forms for configuring items.
+Faster, a file can be drag&drop onto the SyMenu Icon and a new item is added to menu.
+You can also do a 'Batch Import' whitch scans a folder and adds all executables files.
+Enough?
+Yes... and not.
+I have also the esigence of a way more global, not so detailed as the forms, but not so simple as the SyMenu Tree.

+L'option to edit directly the SyMenuItem in XML, with a specializzated editor is too verbose and full of details: not viable.
+The XML is useful for documentation: see prettyPrintMenu.

+The baisic idea is to use the Markdown, very less verbose than XML, to define only some important (for me) aspects of SyMenu: the buildig of large tree, the tuning of tootips, in general the visible parts of a menu, in a fast and economical way.

+In any case this is a new option for power users: now you can also use this way to edit and tuning the SyMenu structures, one more alternative.
+Use it if and when you find it useful and advantageous.

 A simple example, using the branch ['This PC[DESKTOP-LFGU1S1]'](https://www.ugmfree.it/Forum/messages.aspx?TopicID=830) can help:

 ![Menu branch](https://github.com/msillano/ms_symtools/blob/main/img/fig101.jpg?raw=true)

-This structure was created using the SyMenu features: it offers a tree for managing the menu structure and 'ad hoc' forms for configuring items.
-Faster, a file can be drag&drop onto the SyMenu Icon and a new item is added to menu.
-You can also do a 'Batch Import' whitch scans a folder and adds all executables files.
+This structure was created using the SyMenu features.

 ![SyMenu form](https://github.com/msillano/ms_symtools/blob/main/img/fig010.jpg?raw=true)

-It all works very well, but I found an alternative way to manage the menu structure and item descriptions which can help the user in some cases.
+The alternative I propose is based on 3 steps:

 ### Export to MD ##
 The `SyMenu2MDexport` tool transforms the SyMenu info in a *Markdown file*, easy manageable by MarkdownPad2.